Skip to article content

 4. LOB 1st Edition Blue-Eyes White Dragon

-- Why It's Valuable: The "Legend of Blue-Eyes White Dragon" was the first-ever TCG set released in North America.
-A 1st Edition, PSA 10 copy of its most iconic monster is a cornerstone of any serious collection.
+• Why It's Valuable: The "Legend of Blue-Eyes White Dragon" was the first-ever TCG set released in North America.
+A 1st Edition, PSA 10 copy of its most iconic monster is a must-have for collectors.

 5. Dark Magician Girl (DDS-001)